sahupra1357/StockReSearchMCP/README.md

 # Clone or navigate to the project directory
 cd /Users/pradeepsahu/dev_data/StockSearhMCP

-# Create a virtual environment
+# Create a virtual environment (using .venv as the directory name)
-python -m venv venv
+python -m venv .venv

 # Activate the virtual environment
 # On macOS/Linux:
-source venv/bin/activate
+source .venv/bin/activate
 # On Windows:
-# venv\Scripts\activate
+# .venv\Scripts\activate

 # Install the package in development mode
 pip install -e .